jennIT20/Spark-on-Docker/README.md

 docker run -it --rm big-data-europe/spark
 # or
 docker run -it --rm bitnami/spark

-Usage
+## Usage
-After running the container, you can execute Spark commands in the terminal or submit Spark jobs as needed.
+After running the container, you can access the Spark Web UI by navigating to [http://localhost:8080/](http://localhost:8080/) in your web browser.
+You can execute Spark commands in the terminal or submit Spark jobs as needed.

 Contributing
 Feel free to submit issues or pull requests for any improvements or fixes.